 It might seem counterintuitive to close windows and blinds but this prevents hot air coming in.
 Keep your curtains and blinds pulled at the hottest part of the day to prevent direct sunlight penetrating your sunny rooms.

-Once the temperatures dip later in the day, you can open up and fling open the windows to let in some cooler air.
+Once the temperatures dip later in the day, you can open up and fling wide the windows to let in some cooler air.

 It can also be a good idea to open up loft hatches so there is somewhere for the hot air to rise to and escape through the roof.
-In winter you might want to keep it in but on scorching days, try to keep your top levels cooler by letting it out.
+On scorching days, this helps to keep the top levels of your house cooler, great if your home office is upstairs.

 Water and more water